 How do I use dry shampoo?

-Original post written by Sara Mårtensson, founder of Lapland Eco Store which since 2021 is part of Glimja.
+Original post written by Sara Mårtensson, founder of Lapland Eco Store which has been part of Glimja since 2021.